geoleo751/Swift_Shadow_ImageView/README.md

 **Manual:**

-- drag 'n drop SwiftRoundView.swift file into your project.
+- drag 'n drop SwiftShadowImageView.swift file into your project.

 ----------